-I’ve been dreaming of strawberries and rhubarb — quintessentially spring — while I wait for the rain to stop so I can finish making my little deck . . .
+I’ve been dreaming of strawberries and rhubarb — quintessentially spring –but my rhubarb is really behind this year . . .

 I once tasted the most exquisite apricot jam made with dried/condensed apricots . . . an intense apricot flavor.